Course Content All Lessons

 Definition

-A sound made by blocking air with your tongue, teeth, or lips (b, c, d, f, g, etc.)
+A sound made by blocking air in your mouth (b, c, d, f, g, etc.)

 Tap to flip back